 Your boy at Christie’s (again)

 I care deeply about the work the THT is doing.
-Their impact reaches many within the LGBTQIA+ community, my community.
-It’s my way to tell them know I think of them often.
+Their impact reaches many within the LGBTQIA+ community; my community.
+It’s my way to let them know I think of them often.
 We are on the cusp of eradicating HIV, but my poz peeps still need and deserve real support.

 In the past, I donated small pieces, no bigger than A3.
 Easier to sell too, since most people can fit them on their walls way easier than a statement piece.
 I didn’t have anything available right there and then, so I decided to make something new.
 A dream, really.
 An experimental work from my upcoming exhibition, The Hidden, a reflection on the concealed layers of personal truth.
 UV-reactive, invisible paint on A1 hard-pressed paper.
 I’ve been working on the concept for six years.